 This module builds on topics that are covered in previous modules.
 Most of Kevin's content is providing tips and tricks (or "hacks" as he calls them) to optimize a lot of the processes in your biz.

 What was most helpful to me was Kevin's training on returning an account to full working order after a suspension.
 He provides not only a brief walkthrough of the process, but also a brief but meaty letter written by a copyright infringement lawyer that would have saved me a lot of hassles had I had it when I started my FBA journey.

 Another part of Kevin's module that helped me was his information on getting Amazon to reimburse you for the sizeable percentage of products that they lose or break at their FBA warehouse.
 I never had to worry about losing inventory in my lead gen business.

-While Kevin does reveal hacks that were current 2 years ago (he made the course in May of 2017), as I went through each video, I did wonder whether the all the "hacks" still worked in today's market.
+While Kevin does reveal hacks that were current 2 years ago (he made the completely unblocked course in May of 2017), as I went through each video, I did wonder whether the all the "hacks" still worked in today's market.

 An example of an outdated trick is the "Super URL" that boosted Amazon product listings like crazy when I was establishing my first brand on Amazon, but that trick was eliminated in 2017, as Kevin notes in the final module.

 What else has gone to the wayside as the super url did a couple of years ago now?
-In my mind, Kevin really should update the course for 2019, as when a person are building his or her business entirely on someone else's platform, they'd really need the most up-to-date information.
+In my mind, he really should update the course for 2019, as when a person are building his or her business entirely on someone else's platform, they'd really need the most up-to-date information.